-Blevins identifies three dialects of Nhanda can be identified: Nhanda, the northernmost dialect, Watchandi W13, the central dialect, and Amangu W12, the southern dialect (2001:3).
+Blevins identifies three dialects: Nhanda, the northernmost dialect, Watchandi W13, the central dialect, and Amangu W12, the southern dialect (2001:3).
 Thus Nhanda is both a language name and a dialect name.
+There is evidence of initial consonant deletion, a voicing contrast in stops, a distinctive glottal stop, a tripartite systems of bound pronoun, a verbal conjugation contrast between 'unaccusative' and 'unergatives', and an emerging case marking system marking intrasitive subject, transitive subjects and direct objects (Blevins, 2001: 1).

 Marmion (2007 p.c.) says that Ngukaja A101 reported by Gratte (PMS 5968, PMS 4878, MS 4134) might be a dialect of Nhanda as well.